Rapptz/discord.py/docs/api.rst

     This module uses the Python logging module to log diagnostic and errors in an output independent way.
-If the logging module is not configured, these logs will not be output anywhere.
+If the logging module is not configured, these logs will not output anywhere.
 See :ref:`logging_setup` for more information on how to set up and use the logging module with discord.py.